 Veins contain the blood in the human body.
 The venous system’s function is to return blood to the heart once the oxygen and nutrients the blood carries to the body’s organs and tissues have been depleted.
 Because the venous system is a low-pressure system, and much of the blood returning to the heart has to work against gravity, veins in the limbs contain valves that ensure that blood flows in only one direction in the veins – toward the heart.

 Incompetent Valves & Venous Reflux

 When the valves in the veins fail to work properly, blood flows back down toward the feet, causing what we call reflux.
-Reflux most often occurs because of stretching of the vein around the valve – veins stretch much more easily than arteries to allow the body to adapt to changes in the volume of blood.
-This separates the edges of the valves inside the veins so they no longer close tightly.
+Reflux most often occurs because of stretching of the vein around the valve – veins stretch much more efficiently than arteries to allow the body to adapt to changes in the volume of blood.
+This separates the edges of the valves inside the veins, so they no longer close tightly.
 Without treatment, the malfunctioning valves allow the blood to pool in the lower legs.
-Pooling of blood in the veins of the legs is what causes visibly bulging varicose veins, as well as a number of symptoms.
+Pooling of blood in the veins of the legs is what causes visibly bulging varicose veins, as well as many symptoms.

 Chronic aching, pain, pressure, heaviness or fatigue of the legs, ankles, or feet